Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 ## User Stories
 The target audience for this will be predominantly 18-50.
 Vaping in the UK is not illegal under the age of 18 but it is however illegal to sell to anyone under the age of 18.
 ## As an Unregistered User I want to:
-* be able to browse through all the products and blog posts
+* Be able to browse through all the products and blog posts
-* have the ability to add items to my bag
+* Have the ability to add items to my bag
-* be able to remove, ammend and update the bag
+* Be able to remove, ammend and update the bag
-* be able to contact the site
+* Be able to contact the site

 ## As a Registered User I want to:
-* be able to fast checkout seeing as my details will already be stored/saved
+* Be able to fast checkout seeing as my details will already be stored/saved
-* access my basic account details
+* Access my basic account details
-* have the ability to make blog posts as my username
+* Have the ability to make blog posts as my username
-* have the ability to log in with my details
+* Have the ability to log in with my details
-* be able to update my shipping and billing details
+* Be able to update my shipping and billing details
-* be able to contact the site regarding an order
+* Be able to contact the site regarding an order

 ## As the Site Owner I want to:
-* be able to log in to the Admin Panel
+* Be able to log in to the Admin Panel
-* be able to add, update or remove products, without vistiting the admin panel
+* Be able to add, update or remove products, without vistiting the admin panel
-* receive email notifications when a user submits through the contact page
+* Receive email notifications when a user submits through the contact page

 # Design Principles